OptimistikSAS/OIBus/deps/win/OPC REDISTRIBUTABLES Agreement of Use.md

-OPC REDISTRIBUTABLES Agreement of Use
+﻿OPC REDISTRIBUTABLES Agreement of Use
 Version 1.3, February 06, 2017, OPC Foundation

 The terms and conditions of the Agreement apply to the Software Deliverables including without limitation any OPC Foundation: